newjersey/navigator.business.nj.gov/content/src/fundings/nj-ignite.md

   sciences startups that are moving to an approved collaborative workspace.
 openDate: ""
 dueDate: ""
+summaryDescriptionMd: >+
-summaryDescriptionMd: NJ Ignite provides rent support for technology and life sciences startups that are moving to an approved collaborative workspace.
+  NJ Ignite offers you rent support if you're a technology or life sciences startup moving to an approved collaborative workspace.

 callToActionLink: https://www.njeda.com/njignite
 callToActionText: Learn more
 fundingType: grant